cxmiller21/aws-sfn-sagemaker-demo/README.md

 This project uses AWS Step Functions to Automate an AWS SageMaker workflow.

-I heavily references this [AWS sample project](<https://github.com/aws-samples/amazon-sagemaker-ml-pipeline-deploy-with-terraform/tree/main>).
-I made a fair amount of Terraform changes to clean up project and to have the project successfully run for me.
+This project is based on the following [AWS sample project](<https://github.com/aws-samples/amazon-sagemaker-ml-pipeline-deploy-with-terraform/tree/main>).
+I made a fair amount of Terraform changes for consistency and to have the project successfully run for me.
 I also added the helper scripts to make running and cleaning up the project easier.

 ## Getting Started